Skip to Content

 Quality Control and Complaints

-The quality of service provided by legal aid practitioners is on average rated very positively by clients.
-All legal expenses insurers and executors must comply with the requirements of the Legal Aid Quality Code of the Dutch Association of Insurers.
-This states what obligations a legal expenses insurer has towards the customer.
-If a customer is dissatisfied with the legal assistance of the insurer, he can take the following actions:
+On average, clients rate the quality of services provided by legal aid providers very positively.
+All legal expenses insurers and administrators must comply with the requirements of the Legal Aid Quality Code of the Dutch Association of Insurers.
+This sets out the obligations that a legal expenses insurer has towards the client.
+If a customer is dissatisfied with the insurer's legal assistance, they can take the following actions:

-• He can go through the insurer's complaints procedure.
-If this does not lead to the desired result, the customer can file his complaint with Kifid.
+• He can go through the complaints procedure of the insurer.
+If this does not lead to the desired result, the customer can submit his complaint to Kifid.

-• He can make use of the dispute settlement procedure.
-This legally required regulation gives the customer the opportunity to ask an independent arbitrator for an opinion at the insurer's expense if there is a difference of opinion about the proposed legal approach or the legal assessment of the reasonable chance of achieving the result desired by the customer exists.
-These actions are listed in the policy conditions.
+• He can make use of the dispute resolution procedure.
+This statutory regulation gives the customer the opportunity to ask an independent arbitrator for an opinion at the expense of the insurer if there is a difference of opinion about the proposed legal approach or the legal assessment of the reasonable chance of achieving the result desired by the customer.
+These actions are set out in the policy conditions.
 Insurers also inform the customer about this on their website.

 Review of funded legal aid

 Access to justice is essential in a democratic state governed by the rule of law.
-Dutch people who are legally
+Dutch citizens who are legally

-need advice or assistance in proceedings, and are unable to pay a lawyer or mediator, are entitled to reimbursement of the costs.
-In addition, they can seek advice from the legal desk.
-Collectively, these facilities are called subsidised legal aid.
+who need advice or assistance in proceedings, and are unable to afford a lawyer or mediator, are entitled to reimbursement of costs.
+In addition, they can seek advice from the Legal Desk.
+Collectively, these provisions are referred to as subsidised legal aid.

-The government has asked a committee to investigate the rising costs for
+The government has asked a committee to investigate the rising costs of

 subsidised legal aid.
-In order to keep this system for subsidised legal aid affordable and future-proof, Minister Dekker sent a letter to the House at the end of 2018 in which the contours for the revision of subsidised legal aid were outlined.
-The minister wants other legal service providers (in addition to the legal profession) to be able to offer legal assistance through so-called legal aid packages.
-In order to gain experience with this, pilots will be carried out in the coming period.
+In order to keep this system of subsidised legal aid affordable and future-proof, Minister Dekker sent a letter to the House of Representatives at the end of 2018 outlining the contours for the revision of subsidised legal aid.
+The minister wants other legal service providers (in addition to the legal profession) to be allowed to offer legal assistance through so-called legal aid packages.
+To gain experience with this, pilots will be carried out in the near future.

 Role of insurers

-An important starting point for the revision of subsidised legal aid is to resolve disputes at an early stage – before they escalate – and in an accessible way.
-This can be done by, among other things, organizing low-threshold facilities in the district.
-If more specialist help is needed, reference can be made to providers of legal aid packages.
-This makes a wider range of legal service providers available, to resolve disputes in an adequate, effective and affordable way.
+An important starting point for the review of subsidised legal aid is to resolve disputes at an early stage – before they escalate – and in an accessible manner.
+This can be done, among other things, by organising low-threshold facilities in the neighbourhood.
+If more specialist help is needed, referrals can be made to providers of legal aid packages.
+This makes a wider range of legal service providers available to resolve disputes in an adequate, effective and affordable manner.

 Insurers' position

 Insurers support this approach.
-It is good that a wide range of legal service providers can be involved in the provision of subsidised legal aid through the provision of legal aid packages.
-Quality assurance is of course of great importance here.
-Through various pilots and in further consultation with stakeholders, including legal expenses insurers, the contours of the new system will be further fleshed out.
-It is of great importance that this implementation of the plans is done carefully.
-The method of gaining experience with new working methods through pilots is ideally suited to map the various effects.
-We think it is important that everyone in the Netherlands retains access to the law and that the new system guarantees this properly.
+It is a good thing that a wide range of legal service providers can be involved in the provision of subsidised legal aid by offering legal aid packages.
+Quality assurance is, of course, of great importance.
+The contours of the new system will be further fleshed out through various pilots and in further consultation with stakeholders, including legal expenses insurers.
+It is very important that this interpretation of the plans is done carefully.
+The method of gaining experience with new working methods through pilots is ideally suited to map out the various effects.
+We think it is important that everyone in the Netherlands retains access to justice and that the new system guarantees this.

-Cooperation pilot with the Specialisation Association for Social Security Law
+Collaboration pilot with the Social Security Law Specialist Association

-Four legal expenses insurers and six law firms, affiliated with the Specialisation Association of Social Security Lawyers, are starting a joint one-year pilot in which insurers outsource legal expenses files to law firms.
+Four legal expenses insurers and six law firms, affiliated with the Specialist Association of Social Security Law Lawyers, are starting a one-year joint pilot in which insurers outsource legal expenses files to law firms.

-Insurers more often outsource cases to law firms with which they cooperate a lot.
-Unique to this pilot is that the collaboration consists of several legal expenses insurers and offices.
-The participating parties have made agreements about the quality, time spent and costs.
-The intention is that the participating insurers will transfer 75 files to the law firms during the pilot.
+Insurers are more likely to outsource cases to law firms with which they often collaborate.
+What is unique about this pilot is that the collaboration consists of several legal expenses insurers and offices.
+The participating parties have made agreements about quality, time allocation and costs.
+The intention is for the participating insurers to transfer 75 files to the law firms during the pilot.

 Pilot

-The aim of the pilot for the participants is, among other things, to gain more insight into the type of case, the legal assistance to be provided and the use of time.
-In addition, by collecting this data, participants establish a definition of quality and reasonable costs in these types of matters on which there is consensus between the two.
-A result of this pilot may be that the results can be used as best practices to help clients in other SZ cases and to the legal profession.
-Participants both measure the quality of the legal assistance provided in the pilot cases, among other things through customer satisfaction surveys and peer reviews.
+The aim of the pilot for the participants is, among other things, to gain more insight into the type of case, the legal aid to be provided and the time spent.
+In addition, by collecting this data, participants establish a definition of quality and reasonable costs in these types of cases on which there is consensus between the two.
+A result of this pilot could be that the results can be used as best practices: assistance to clients in other SZ cases and to the legal profession.
+Participants both measure the quality of the legal aid provided in the pilot cases, for example by means of customer satisfaction surveys and peer reviews.

 Evaluation

-After one year, the participants evaluate the pilot and decide whether or not to continue the pilot and, if so, in what form.
-In the meantime, the participants evaluate the course of the pilot.
+After one year, the participants will evaluate the pilot and decide whether or not the pilot will go ahead and, if so, in what form.
+In the meantime, the participants will evaluate the progress of the pilot.

 Participating insurers